-The State and EPA require us to test and report on our water on a regular basis to ensure its safety.
-We have met all these requirements.
+Our water system obeys the rules that govern our operations.
+We test our water at least 120 times each month.
+The State of Tennessee and EPA require us to test and report on our water to ensure its safety.
 Results of unregulated contaminant analysis are available upon request.
-We want you to know that we pay attention to all the rules.